 Community-Engaged Performance Tours

-(Pictured above: Post-concert party at Sans-Souci Palace, Milot, Haiti, January 2017)
+Pictured above: Post-concert party at Sans-Souci Palace, Milot, Haiti, January 2017

-January 10-18, 2024: Tour of Havana & Matanzas, Cuba
+January 10-18, 2024: Havana & Matanzas, Cuba

-In January 2024, the Wind Symphony will embark on a ten-day community-engaged performance tour of Cuba.
-The tour is co-produced by Ned Sublette, noted Cuba scholar and author of Cuba and Its Music, and our primary partner is the National Concert Band of Cuba,
+In January 2024, the Wind Symphony embarked on a community-engaged performance tour of Cuba.
+The tour was co-produced by Ned Sublette, noted Cuba scholar and author of Cuba and Its Music, and our primary partner was the National Concert Band of Cuba, directed by Maestro Igor Ernesto Corcuera Cáceres.

-Barbara & Richard T. Silver Associate Professor of Music James Spinazzola's book, Community-Engaged Performance Tours: A Guide for Music Ensemble Directors and Educators has been released by Routledge Press.
 The book presents a new approach to the performance tour that integrates touring with community engagement and service-learning.
-The book includes student and community perspectives and case studies from 2017 and 2019 Cornell Wind Symphony tours in Haiti and the Dominican Republic and provides a practical and hands-on model for ensemble leaders and educators.
+It includes student and community perspectives and case studies from 2017 and 2019 Cornell Wind Symphony tours in Haiti and the Dominican Republic and provides a practical and hands-on model for ensemble leaders and educators.

 buteau.jpg